tusharpandey003/chat_analysis/README.md

 Installation
 Clone this repository to your local machine.
-Install the required Python packages using pip install -r requirements.txt.
+Install the required Python packages using

+pip install -r requirements.txt.

-Run the Streamlit app using streamlit run app.py.
+Run the Streamlit app using:

+streamlit run app.py.

 Contribution

 Feel free to contribute by adding new features, improving visualizations, or enhancing the app’s functionality.
 Pull requests are welcome!

 License